Too much exposure to tablet and smartphones may affect your child’s development, experts say

 - 2020, 12 years old boy in Egypt died after playing the ‘Battlegrounds’ video game for hours.

 - 2021, a 16-year-old boy in India collapses after playing for hours.

-Most of the gamers died because of Pulmonary Embolism.
-This can occur when you sit in the same position for extended periods of time, causing a blood clot in the leg vein (Deep Vein Thrombosis or DVT).
+Pulmonary Embolism has been observed as a common cause of death among video gamers.
+This can happen when you sit in the same position for extended periods, causing a blood clot in the leg vein (Deep Vein Thrombosis or DVT).

 Are you struggling with video addiction?

 Addiction takes many forms—you won’t know you are addicted until something happens.
 It affects not only studies but destroys family relationships.
-If you are your child is heavily engrossed, ask God for wisdom and pray for deliverance.
+Ask God for wisdom on what steps you can take and pray for spiritual deliverance.